 Active participation during lectures will be essential for you to learn the material, prepare for exams, and get the most out of this course.
-I will aim to incorporate a few iClicker/REEF questions into each lecture to check for understanding of key concepts and to encourage active participation and discussion.
-Please bring your clicker (or REEF-enabled device) to every class; it is not possible to make up iClicker points if you are absent or if you forget your device.
+I will aim to incorporate a few Top Hat questions into each lecture to check for understanding of key concepts and to encourage active participation and discussion.
+Please have the Top Hat website open while watching the lecture video so you can answer questions as you move through the material.
+Each set of Top Hat questions is due at the end of the week, meaning the Sunday before the start of the next week.

-If you respond to the majority of questions in You will receive 90-100% of all classes with clicker questions 3% 80-89% of all classes with clicker questions 2.5% 70-79% of all classes with clicker questions 2% 60-69% of all classes with clicker questions 1.5% 50-59% of all classes with clicker questions 1% 0-49% of all classes with clicker questions 0%
+If you respond to the majority of questions in You will receive .90-100% of all lessons with Top Hat questions 5% 80-89% of all lessons with Top Hat questions 4% 70-79% of all lessons with Top Hat questions 3% 60-69% of all lessons with Top Hat questions 2% 50-59% of all lessons with Top Hat questions 1% 0-49% of all lessons with Top Hat questions 0%